TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning: Introduction

+In this paper, we ask whether explicit reasoning can be aligned as a \emph{context-triggered control policy}: brief, placeable reasoning bursts that appear only when temporal or discourse cues warrant them, rather than as an always-on or never-on decoding style.
+We present \textbf{\textsc{Time}} (Temporally Intelligent Meta-reasoning Engine), a behavioral alignment framework for this setting. \textsc{Time} introduces three lightweight primitives: optional \texttt{<time>} tags on turns, optional short \texttt{<think>} blocks that may appear anywhere in a response, and \emph{tick events}, which contain only time metadata and represent silence and passage of time.
 Because this behavior is rare in existing corpora, we align it with a four-phase curriculum on the Qwen3 family from 4B to 32B parameters.
-Early phases teach the model to parse the primitives and to keep reasoning bursts short and well delimited.
-A final phase uses a small but maximally diverse full-batch alignment set whose only invariant is contextually triggered reasoning keyed to temporal and discourse cues.
-This pushes the model toward a policy rather than a template, while reducing the tendency to collapse back into verbose, turn-global traces.
+Early phases teach the model to parse the primitives and keep reasoning bursts short and well-delimited, while a final phase uses a small but maximally diverse full-batch alignment set whose only invariant is context-triggered reasoning keyed to temporal and discourse cues.

-To measure reasoning competence under uncertainty and transitions as well as reasoning deployment, we introduce \textsc{Time}Bench, a temporally grounded dialogue evaluation suite that probes chronological reconstruction, temporal commonsense under gaps and timezone shifts, detection of invalid or implausible timestamps, and continuity across long silences.
-Beyond task success, \textsc{Time}Bench logs where and how often \texttt{<think>} blocks are used, enabling analysis of whether models reason only when the situation demands it.
+To evaluate this hypothesis, we introduce \textsc{Time}Bench, a diagnostic benchmark for evaluating reasoning from temporal cues and latent contextual state in dialogue. \textsc{Time}Bench is not designed as a benchmark of temporal fact recall or event dating; instead, it uses temporal structure, discontinuity, and anomaly to test whether a model can infer underlying context, recognize when assumptions have become unstable, and adapt its response accordingly.
+In addition to task success, \textsc{Time}Bench records structural aspects of generation, including whether \texttt{<think>} blocks appear, where they appear, and how often they are used.
+This allows us to study not only whether models answer correctly, but whether explicit reasoning becomes more selective and better aligned with contextual need.

+In summary, the paper contributes (i) a behavioral alignment framework for context-triggered explicit reasoning, (ii) a four-phase curriculum for learning this policy on Qwen3 models, and (iii) \textsc{Time}Bench, a diagnostic benchmark that uses temporality as a controlled probe for reasoning under latent contextual state change.